YouCanTouCan/Emulation-Station-Guide/README.md

 **Steam Games:**
 Any game you installed through Steam.
 It must be downloaded on your computer to appear in Emulation Station, games you for example own on steam but don't have installed won't work.

-1. [WINDOWS ONLY] Go to C:\ProgramData\Microsoft\Windows\Start Menu\Programs and find all files that are the name of a steam game then .url - for example Undertale.url.
+1. [🪟 WINDOWS ONLY 🪟] Go to C:\ProgramData\Microsoft\Windows\Start Menu\Programs and find all files that are the name of a steam game then .url - for example Undertale.url.
 Select all these files and copy them.
 Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" folder (whichever you prefer), and paste the files.
    2. If your C:\ProgramData\Microsoft\Windows\Start Menu\Programs is empty or doesn't have the games, maybe try checking AppData\Roaming\Microsoft\Windows\Start Menu\Programs\ instead.
 They should be in one of the two.
-3. [LINUX ONLY] Find your .desktop files for each steam game you have.
+3. [🐧 LINUX ONLY 🐧] Find your .desktop files for each steam game you have.
 Select all these files and copy them.
 Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" folder (whichever you prefer), and paste the files.
 4. Open Emulation Station
 3. Press Esc, then select "Scraper"
 4. Under "Scrape from" select TheGamesDB if it isn't already selected